 - Do not mix SOLIQUA 100/33 in any other type of insulin or liquid medicine prior to injection.

-- Change (rotate) your injection sites within the area you chose with each dose.
-Do not use the same spot for each injection, to avoid skin thickening or pits at the injection site (lipodystrophy).
+- Change (rotate) your injection sites within the area you chose with each dose (see “Places to inject”).

 Learn to inject